badBounty/standaloneClient/README.md

 # AWS Lambda Exfil Tool [PoC]

-Here we have a small PoC on how the program works
+Here we have a small PoC on how the program works (The gif is somewhat outdated but the idea is the same)

 ![StandaloneClientGif](media/standaloneClient.gif)